zKML (ZKML) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zKML Historical Price

-According to the latest data gathered on zKML live price page, the current price of zKML is 0.124149USD.
-The circulating supply of zKML(ZKML) is 96.43M ZKML , giving it a market capitalization of $11.98M.
+According to the latest data gathered on zKML live price page, the current price of zKML is 0.11846USD.
+The circulating supply of zKML(ZKML) is 96.43M ZKML , giving it a market capitalization of $11.44M.

 The zKML Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZKML based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.